-I’ve been drawn to Australia for a long, long time.
-I got a Working Holiday visum just within the window of opportunity, and I explored the country for many months.
+I have been drawn to Australia for a long, long time.
+I got a Working Holiday visum just within the window of opportunity, and explored the country for many months.
 Ever since, I’ve suffered from the ‘boomerang syndrome’.
 Once you’ve been, you always want to keep coming back.
 Which I did several times at irregular intervals.
 The last stint was just before the end of the world was nigh, at the end of 2012.

 The ancient depths of Gondwana

 I couldn’t even begin to define my favourite place in Australia.
 It’s such a vast and unique country, with awe-inspiring prehistorical landscapes everywhere.
-Even in the desert areas of the Outback.
-It’s the most ancient continent of them all.
+Even in the desolate desert areas of the Outback.
+Australia is the most ancient continent of them all.
 Some of it was already present on the surface of the Earth at the beginning of the geological time scale, when the rest still had to ooze from the crust or bubble up from the mantle over many millions of years.
 I could be on walkabout in Australia for months without getting bored – and still run out of time!

 Welcome to Lightning Ridge.

 Way out in the scrubs of northern New South Wales, nearly 800 kilometers inland from the east coast, lies the opal mining town of Lightning Ridge.
-It’s a fair bit off the beaten track, but definitely a fascinating area.
+It’s a fair bit off the beaten track, but it’s a fascinating area.

 It’s the only place in the world where the elusive black opal is found.